Need to talk? Call 1800 882 436.

 If your child’s blood glucose level is very high, they may develop a serious condition called diabetic ketoacidosis (DKA).
 Symptoms of DKA can include:

 Diabetic ketoacidosis (DKA) is a serious condition that needs immediate medical attention.
-If you think your child may have DKA, call triple zero (000) for an ambulance.
+If you think your child may have DKA, call triple zero (000) and ask for an ambulance.

 What causes diabetes?